 Shopify Integration

 This article introduces how to build a high-performance website based on the Shopify Storefront API and the Next.js framework.
-With EdgeOne Pages templates, you can quickly complete the integration of Shopify and Next.js, and achieve outstanding website performance and user experience with global CDN acceleration.
+With the aid of EdgeOne Pages templates, you can quickly complete the integration of Shopify and Next.js.
+Through global CDN acceleration, it achieves outstanding website performance and user experience.

 Getting Started

-EdgeOne Pages provides a complete Shopify + Nextjs template integration solution.
+EdgeOne Pages provides a complete Shopify + Nextjs integration solution template.
 You can click the deploy button in the template to quickly deploy.

-This document introduces the integration procedure in two steps: configure Shopify and deploy to EdgeOne Pages.
-If you want to understand the specific implementation principles of this solution or require customized development based on your needs, proceed to read the detailed configuration steps below.
+This document introduces the integration process, which mainly includes two steps: configure Shopify and deploy to EdgeOne Pages.
+If you want to learn about the specific implementation principles of this solution or require customized development based on your needs, proceed to the detailed configuration steps below.

 Shopify Configuration

 Shopify provides the StoreFront API to implement Headless e-commerce.
-EdgeOne Pages requests user information, shopping cart information, etc., by calling the StoreFront API and displays them on the frontend.
+EdgeOne Pages calls the StoreFront API to request user info, shopping cart information, and display it on the frontend.

 Enter Shopify Dev to register a new account and create a store.
 After creation, enter your store management backend.